FilippoPisello/to-google-sheet/readme.md

 ```
 Exports data frame to target sheet within a Google Sheet workbook.

 Before the upload, the function slightly adapts the content of the data frame to ensure  compatibility with Google Sheet.
-Dates are always turned to str and  missing values are filled with str.
+Dates and categories are turned to str and missing values are filled with str.
 By default, it is also applied a correction to lists.

 For the upload, the batch update method is used to ensure the maximum efficiency possible.
 It also limits the number of request fired to the Google Sheet API.